michalkordyzon/michalkordyzon.github.io/README.md

 ## I am a data scientist working @IBM.

-In 2023 and 2024 I was doing mainly genAI projects with watsonx.ai (IBM's vessel for LLMs).
-Most projects were about bots and RAG apps, some about creating reports from tabular data, and about searching in large patent databases.
+2023 and 2024 were exciting years as GenAI spread rapidly and new breakthroughs appeared almost weekly.
+During that time, I worked on several GenAI projects using the watsonx.ai (IBM’s platform for LLMs).
+These projects focused on RAG applications, automated report generation (from both tabular data and documents), and “intelligent” search.

-For me personally 2025 is the year of AI agents.
-I was fascinated with idea of AI agents for many years, giving public speaches and engaging in early projects.
-For example I have engaged and popularized the idea on AI Alignment through Pacman game.
-IBM Research made the reinforcemnet learning agent to play & win the game of Pacman but [without killing the ghosts](https://www.fastcompany.com/90255740/ibm-explores-the-intersection-of-ai-ethics-and-pac-man)
+2025 is shaping up to be the year of AI agents.
+For me it's importnat.
+Not only because of their business value, but also as a personal milestone.
+I’ve been fascinated by agentic AI since 2017, giving public talks and joining early projects, though I still viewed it as a distant future.
+One example I often used to trigger semi-futuristic, semi-technical discussions was an IBM Research project where an AI agent played Pac-Man.
+The special thing was that AI agent played 'ethically' and avoided 'killing' ghosts (the reward function in reinfocement learning).
+Here is the link: [ethical Pacman](https://www.fastcompany.com/90255740/ibm-explores-the-intersection-of-ai-ethics-and-pac-man).